Computational study of organic compounds in ground and excited states

 ||NAISS Small Compute|

 ||Rabia Ayub <firstname.lastname@example.org>|

 ||RISE Research Institute of Sweden|

-The project primarily concerns mechanistic investigations of the organic reactions and electronic properties of compounds by employing DFT and TD-DFT methods using Gaussian 16 software.
+The project primarily concerns theoretical investigations of the organic reactions as well electronic properties of compounds using quantum chemical calculations methods.
+Gaussian16 software program package and Density functional theory (DFT) and TD-DFT methods will be employed to compute various electronic properties.
 I will investigate structure and electronic properties of compounds in their ground and the lowest excited states (T1 and S1).
-Computational chemistry tools in combination with the organic photochemistry and organic electrochemistry could provide an insight to develop new efficient organic reactions and new materials with fantastic properties.
+Computational chemistry tools in combination with the organic photochemistry and organic electrochemistry could provide an insight to develop new efficient organic reactions and new materials for applications in photovoltaics and pharmaceuticals.
 The aim is to tune the electronic properties of compounds theoretically.
-Therefore, computational calculations are needed to understand the ground and excited state potential energy surfaces that will not only help to elucidate the mechanisms of organic reactions but to design new materials.
+Therefore, computational calculations are needed to understand the ground and excited state potential energy surfaces to elucidate the mechanisms of organic reactions as well as to design new materials.